 A key component of the risk identification process at Convex is the Risk Register.
-Convex has comprehensive Risk Registers for the group and its regulated entities which are mapped against the risk universe.
-The most material risks included in the Risk Registers are reported to the CGL, CRL, CIL, and CES Boards on a quarterly basis as part of the Risk and Control Assessment process.
+Convex has comprehensive Risk Registers for the group and its regulated entities.
+The most material risks included in the Risk Registers are reported to the CGL, CRL, CIL, and CES Boards on a quarterly basis as part of the RCSA process.
 The Risk Management function reviews and updates the Risk Registers on a quarterly basis.